pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Public records search reveals ownership
 - Value and location publicly known

-**With Legacy Trust**:
+**With Dynasty Trust**:
-- Property titled: "South Dakota Trust Company, as Trustee of [Your Legacy Trust]"
+- Property titled: "South Dakota Trust Company, as Trustee of [Your Dynasty Trust]"
 - Public records show trust ownership only
 - Personal names not disclosed
 - Beneficiaries not disclosed